Open-Source-Armada/OSA-Shantak-Mk1/README.md

 Total cost 126963 credits

 //Tactics//

 During the recent loot crate events, it became more appealing to me to use a small, cheap tripod boat to attack infantry on the ground.

-Attcking the ground in a typical meta fighter is far from ideal, where as a tripod ship can get closer and deploy fire on infantry.
+Attacking the ground in a typical meta fighter is far from ideal, where as a tripod ship can get closer and deploy fire on infantry.

 These ships often double as scouts and troop transport.

 The intent with this ship is to perform a constant pylon turn around the target area, while the gunner shoots to the side at infantry.

-Done right, the ship is never stationary for an easy hit with explosives, and the gunner is afforded a clear sight on the ground and horrizon at all times.
+Done right, the ship is never stationary for an easy hit with explosives, and the gunner is afforded a clear sight on the ground and horizon at all times.

-During live testing at the loot events, not one was shot down by infantry, and only a few were lost to Spicerup and his railguns.
+During live testing at the loot events, not one was shot down by infantry, and only a few were lost to fighters.

 When engaged by a fighter, you are at a disadvantage.

-To engage, perfore a pylon turn as usual, keeping your speed as high as possible while your gunner fires.
+To engage, perform a pylon turn as usual, keeping your speed as high as possible while your gunner fires.